ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Storyboard

-We created storyboards for our three personas James, Lucy and Wesley to visualise how people will use the product.
-We then use the storyboards as testing scenarios.
+We drew storyboards for our three personas James, Lucy and Wesley to visualise how people will use the product.
+We then used the storyboards as testing scenarios.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--WdfxPZ7q--/c_scale,q_60,w_1000/v1506990369/Healthcare-Feedback/Storyboard.png">